Digestive system

 There is no clear link between haemorrhoids and cancer.
 However, when rectal blood loss occurs, this hypothesis must be ruled out since bleeding can also occur in colorectal cancer.

-Depending on their severity, haemorrhoids can be cla
+Depending on their severity, haemorrhoids can be classified into degrees:

 1st degree - there is an increase in the number and size of haemorrhoidal veins, without prolapse and there may be bleeding.